Vernium/design-patterns_python/README.md

 1. Create some design patterns with implementions of them.
 2. See how the problem would be done without design patterns.
 3. Describe findings.

+### Notes:
+#### Looking to engage with fellow peers on:
+1. The topic (Please don't just tell me how bad it is.
+Show me an implementation and it's side effects.)
+2. My implementations and how the could be improved.

+I take greate interest in the speed of a the program, so if you know anything on improving the speed, feed back would be much appreciated.